Cuts and changes in legal aid have led to an increase of the number of people who appear in court without a lawyer by their side.

 A litigant in person or LIP is the current name for someone who takes one or more other parties to court without having a solicitor conduct the case for them.
-LIPs represent themselves in court, although they can hire the services of a solicitor every once in a while.
+LIPs represent themselves in court, although they can hire the services of a lawyer every once in a while for advice.
+It is a good idea to do that if you can afford it.
+I recommend consulting several lawyers, if possible, because they may come up with different angles and a solicitor can make a mistake just like any other human being.

-I believe that there are several reasons for that.
-It often starts with a lack of organisation, lack of preparation.
-There can also be a lack of resources – not necessarily money, but access to information – or the problem of not knowing how to use those resources and how to interpret various matters.
+The various reports mention several reasons why people without lawyers are at a disadvantage in court.
+It often starts with a lack of organisation, a lack of preparation.
+Generally, Britons are not very well-organised and often a little sloppy.
+There can also be a lack of resources such as a lack of access to information or the problem of not knowing how to use those resources and how to interpret various matters.
+There are often misunderstandings about the role of the judge and the role of the lawyers for the other side.

-Another aspect of life in Britain is a random degree of flexibility when it comes to all sorts of deadlines and procedures.
-Judges do have some leeway, but they also have to follow many rules that do not allow them any flexibility.
+- Another aspect of life in Britain is a random degree of flexibility when it comes to all sorts of deadlines and procedures.
+Judges do have some leeway, but they also have to follow many rules that do not allow them any flexibility at all.
 I think that this often catches Britons by surprise too.

-I may be able to help you.
-Keep in mind, however, that I am a lay person with no qualifications in a field of law.
-Among other things, that means that I have no right to speak on your behalf to the judge in court.
+A helpful person standing by can make the difference.
+I can be that helpful person for you, as long as you keep in mind that I am a lay person with no qualifications in a field of law.
+Among other things, I have no right to speak to the judge on your behalf, in court.

 Benefits for you if you and I team up: